Optimal policies for Bayesian olfactory search in turbulent flows: Results

 \section{Results}

 \FloatBarrier Once the Perseus algorithm has reached convergence, we freeze the policy and test it against the heuristic baselines described in Sec.~\ref{sec:heuristic}.
 We present results for three different model environments, which have emission rates $\bar{S}=0.25,2.5,$and $25$ but are otherwise identical.
+We suggest the most direct ways to change the character of the problem are to either alter the emission rate or move towards the windless, isotropic limit $V\lambda/D \to 0$, which we will not study here as it was examined thoroughly in Ref.~\cite{loisy2021} and will be further studied in Ref.~\cite{loisy2023}.
+The windy case is also arguably more relevant to insect behavior.
 The agent's model for the environment, by which it performs Bayesian updates, is exact, and detection events are drawn at random from the distribution defined by Eqs.~\ref{eq:det}--\ref{eq:nondet}.
 Results are shown for several choices of the shaping function $g(D(s)).$

 The discount factor is a very important hyperparameter and we find values in the range $0.95\ge\gamma\ge0.99$ work best.
 In the environment with $\bar{S}=0.25$, we set $\gamma=0.96,$ and in the other two cases we set $\gamma=0.98$.
 Further optimization may be possible but is not the goal of this study.
 For additional details on $\gamma$ dependence, as well as other convergence properties of Perseus, refer to the Appendix.